Start your new Electrical career today. Find a school near you!

 If becoming an electrician gets you all powered up, here’s your blueprint:

 An electrician can make a really great living.
-The midrange median annual salary is $54K, but your paycheck may look very different depending on where you live, where you work, your experience level, and what industry you’re in.
+In 2018, average pay for electricians was $59,190 (bls.gov), but your paycheck may look very different depending on where you live, where you work, your experience level, and what industry you’re in.

 It’s true that some electricians make as much as doctors—especially those who have their own successful businesses.
 The median high range, meaning some will make more, and others will make less, is $95K.